School Health Education (SHE) - Courses

 Introduction to Curricular Processes & Instructional Techniques

 Beginning concepts in comprehensive school health education curriculum development and instructional techniques are the core of this course.
 Skills for delivery of effective health instruction are practiced including assessment, planning, implementation, and reflection.
 This course also includes an introductory field experience that is designed to help the teacher candidates identify the tile of the school and its staff through observation and participation.
 Lect 3, Lab 1.
-Prerequisite: HED 205; admission to teacher education.
-Offered Fall, Spring.
+Prerequisite: CHE 240 or HED 205 or HED 210; admission to teacher education.
+Offered Spring.

 SHE 312 Cr.1